Jenna Rossi, Chair

 - Become qualified and prepared for careers in professions such as education, law, public administration, and business, as well as for advanced study in American Studies and related fields..

 The American studies major provides both the content and the habits of mind necessary for students to become dynamic teachers.
-American studies is an approved content major for inclusive childhood education and for adolescence social studies teaching certification.
+American studies is an approved content major/area for inclusive childhood education and for adolescence social studies teaching certification.